 Their version was a short pleated skirt that showed plenty of leg – it was an inch or two above the knee!
-The skirt was made of rayon or cotton and was gathered or pleated and had flow to it – it had to swing for all of that dancing – and sat at the waistline.
-It was usually plain but bright in color and fastened on the side with a metal zipper or buttons.
+The skirt was made of rayon or cotton, was gathered or pleated, had flow to it – it had to swing for all of that dancing – and sat at the waistline.
+It was usually plain but bright in color, and fastened on the side with a metal zipper or buttons.
 A plain white blouse, usually short-sleeved, was worn tucked into the skirt.
 A tight sweater added one more layer.

 Pants were also popular.
-Young Zazous wore wide leg, high waist pants like most working class women but they pegged the legs mimicking the men’s style.
+Young Zazous wore wide leg, high waist pants like most working class women, but they pegged the legs to mimic the men’s style.

-For the Latina zoot-suiter, the pachucha, hair was worn in a giant, exaggerated bouffant-style on top of the head with the rest of the hair falling loose in the back.
+For the Latina zoot-suiter, the pachucha, hair was worn in a giant exaggerated bouffant-style on top of the head, with the rest of the hair falling loose in the back.
 Some women formed social clubs with names like “Black Widows and “Slicks Chicks.”
-For the French Zazou’s hair was worn long and curly and died platinum blond.
+For the French Zazous, hair was worn long and curly and dyed platinum blond.
 Heavy makeup was also worn.

 It took a bold young woman to wear this look.
 It was illegal to cross dress during the 1940s, and some women were arrested for dressing like men.
 It didn’t stop them.
 Like the men, the look was an identity all their own, not one of disrespect but something that made them feel noticed instead of overlooked.